 Spring 1940.
 The German Army had taken Poland in September 1939, precipitating a declaration of war from Great Britain, and had then advanced into Denmark and Norway.
 Czechoslovakia had fallen.
 By early 1940, German forces held much of Europe.

 The German Army launched its assault on the Low Countries on 10 May 1940.
-Operation Fall Gelb saw German armoured units sweep into Belgium and Holland, then into France itself; supporting them from the air were more than 4,000 Luftwaffe combat aircraft, including medium bombers, dive bombers, fighters, transports and gliders, outnumbering the c.
-1,500 French Air Force aircraft, 680 RAF fighters and 392 RAF bombers tasked to stem the German advance.
+Operation Fall Gelb saw German armoured units sweep into Belgium and Holland, then into France itself; supporting them from the air were thousands of Luftwaffe combat aircraft, including medium bombers, dive bombers, fighters, transports and gliders, outnumbering the c.
+1,500 French Air Force aircraft, 680 RAF fighters and 392 RAF bombers that faced the advancing German forces.

 Ten squadrons of Fairey Battles and Bristol Blenheims, numbering some 160 aircraft, were dispatched to mainland Europe to form the Advanced Air Striking Force (AASF) which would support the British Expeditionary Force (BEF) in stemming Germany’s advance across northern Europe.
 Other units operated from the UK, whilst Lysanders were pressed into service as light bombers.

 Bomber Command’s vulnerable light bomber fleet was soon thrust into the conflict, daylight bombing putting them up against a grinder of flak and fighters.
 The 10th saw 13 of 32 Battles and five Blenheims downed.
 The following day, all of No. 114 Squadron’s Blenheims were destroyed on the ground as the Germans broke through the Belgian lines.